ventolab/CellphoneDB/Docs/RESULTS-DOCUMENTATION.md

 * means: Mean values for all the interacting partners: mean value refers to the total mean of the individual partner average expression values in the corresponding interacting pairs of cell types.
 If one of the mean values is 0, then the total mean is set to 0.
 (Only in mean.txt)
 * p.values: p-values for the all the interacting partners: p.value refers to the enrichment of the interacting ligand-receptor pair in each of the interacting pairs of cell types.
 (Only in pvalues.txt)
 * significant_mean: Significant mean calculation for all the interacting partners.
 If p.value < 0.05, the value will be the mean.
 Alternatively, the value is set to 0.
 (Only in significant_means.txt)
+* relevant_interactions: Indicates if the interaction is relevant (1) or not (0).
+If a gene in the interaction is a DEG (i.e. a gene in the DEG,tsv file), and all the participant genes are expressed, the interaction will be classified as relevant.
+Alternatively, the value is set to 0. ( Only in relevant_interactions.txt)

 Importantly, the interactions are not symmetric.
 Partner A expression is considered on the first cluster, and partner B expression is considered on the second cluster.
 In other words:
 * clusterA_clusterB = clusterA expressing partner A and clusterB expressing partner B.